oracle/node-oracledb/doc/api.md

   A runnable example is in [rowlimit.js][84].

-  It is very important to ensure that the query returns an unambiguous and repeatable order.
-Employees can have the same surnames and it is necessary to indicate the next order field, e.g. id.
+  It is generally important to ensure that the query returns an unambiguous and repeatable order.
+In the example above, employees can have the same last names so it is necessary to also indicate the next order field or the primary key, for example ``employee_id``.
+In some applications, where the table data is being changed by other users, this may not be possible.
+However the use of an `AS OF` query flashback clause in the statement can be considered, depending on the application requirements.

   You can use a basic [`execute()`](#execute) or a [ResultSet](#resultsetclass), or [`queryStream()`](#querystream) with